 To see the specific links that were lost, jump to the Backlinks report and use the filter for “lost” backlinks and the table will populate the links Semrush no longer sees pointing to the queried domain.

-This report lists the domain's entire backlink profile broken down by top-level domains.
 With this report, you can determine if your competitors have a strategy to acquire links from trusted educational (.edu) or governmental (.gov) websites.

 If they do, it could be a good strategy for you to adopt for your own website.
 To see all of the .edu or .gov domains that are linking to your competitor, use the Referring Domains report and add a filter for Include - Zone - edu or Include - Zone - gov.